lleathers/fbvue3/README.md

 # FBVUE3 -- Firebase integration with Vue 3 Template

-## AKA noemulate
+## AKA noemulate1

 This template should help get you started developing with Vue 3 in Vite.

 "npx firebase deploy" -- to publish

-Problems with "firebase emulator" and "publishing to firebase" both working forced us to focus on hosting to firebase asthe means of debugging.
+## CRITICAL ISSUE WITH FIREBASE EMULATOR

+Problems with "firebase emulator" and ACTUAL "firebase hosting" working concurrently forced me to focus on hosting to firebase as the means of debugging for obvious reasons.
+When actually trying to deploy to Firebase, problems with callback promises between vue files and js files of function definitions arose.
+I was led to refactor entire cross file process whereby entire features are now defined in vue file just to get code to work.
+I believe vue-router to be a culprit.
+Without temporarily hacking this, we suffer an asynchronous race condition with threading such that Firebase refuses to initiate an app instance.
+Yes, it is neanderthal, but the code works.
+The entire point here is to prototype a solution with Firebase, NOT use this code in ACTUAL PRODUCTION.

 ## Recommended IDE Setup